Find your Los Angeles stay. View LA hotels.

 Step into history with the permanent collection

 Whether this is your first or 15th trip to the Getty, take time to be inspired by the artists who made history with their work.
-For a day filled with can’t-miss art, start at the Museum South Pavilion for Gérard Jean Galle’s chandelier.
-This chandelier was inspired by a hot air balloon and features a blue globe encircled by the 12 signs of the zodiac.
-The whimsical piece is suspended above a glass bowl, which the artist originally intended to hold water and live goldfish.
+For a day filled with can’t-miss art, start at the Museum South Pavilion for Gérard Jean Galle’s whimsical chandelier.
+Inspired by a hot air balloon, it features a blue globe encircled by the 12 signs of the zodiac.

 Next, head to the top floor of the West Pavilion to see Vincent van Gogh’s famous “Irises,” circa 1889.
-One of the most recognizable paintings the Getty Museum’s collection, it was painted during van Gogh’s stay at an asylum in Saint-Rémy, France, and is a study in color.
-Each flower is unique, and van Gogh took care to convey their distinct shapes and movements when creating this masterpiece.
+One of the most recognizable paintings in the Getty Museum’s collection, each flower is unique, and van Gogh took care to convey their distinct shapes and movements when creating this masterpiece.

 Outdoor garden at Getty Museum with water feature